If your landlord wants you to leave

 The landlord must offer the property back to the original tenant when the refurbishment works have been completed.

-If the landlord wants to change the use of the property the landlord must include a statement setting out the nature of the change in writing, with the notice of termination.
+If your landlord wants to change the use of the property the landlord must include a statement setting out the nature of the change in writing, with the notice of termination.
 The notice must confirm that any necessary planning permission has been received.
-The RTB’s sample notice of termination due to change of use contains the required information.
+The RTB’s sample notice of termination due to change of use (docx) contains the required information.

 If the landlord ends your tenancy because they are changing its use, and the property then becomes available for rent again, the landlord must offer it back to you.
 This must be done within 12 months of the expiry of the tenants notice period.